dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 The first argument (named `a`) is referenced within the type of the second argument (`List a`), so the name `a` cannot be omitted from the type.
-However, we can still rename `a` so long as we also rename other occurrences.
-For example, the following types are the same type as far as the type-checker is
+However, we can still rename `a` so long as we also rename other occurrences within the same type.
+For example, the following types are the same type as far as the type-checker is concerned:
-concerned:

 ```dhall
 forall (a : Type) -> List a -> Natural